e271828e/Flight.jl/prototypes/kernel/NOTES.md

 Assemblies are virtual for execution: what reaches the executor is exactly what increment 3 already ran.
-The whole-tree obligation model replaces the silent unwired face — an input fed by nothing is a build error, and the root assembly's own input faces are the slots.
+The whole-tree obligation model replaces the silent unwired face — an input fed by nothing is a build error, and the root assembly's own input faces are the root inputs.

 **Increment 5 — the multi-rate grid.** The two-register `sample_times`
 declaration folds to one `(anchor, m, c)` triple per component in Stratum A;